-Test Duration is a really important factor during load testing for the sole reason to provide enough time to the application so that it generates realistic results with details like response time, throughput and if any cache mechanism is present in application it gets cached during our ramp-up period.
-To decide the test duration we need to look forward to our test scenario and requirement.
+Test duration is a really important factor during load testing for the sole reason to provide enough time to the application so that it generates realistic results with details like response time, throughput and if any cache mechanism is present in the application, it gets cached during our ramp-up period.
+To decide the test duration, we need to look forward to our test scenario and requirement.
 We can consider following cases while deciding the test duration for a load test:

-- We would also need to decide what type of load test are we planning to execute; because we may need to set longer time duration if we have to verify application’s stability and performance characteristics over an extended period of time
+- We would also need to decide what type of load test are we planning to execute because we may need to set longer time duration if we must verify application’s stability and performance characteristics over an extended period.

 - Always keep a few buffer minutes additional for warming up the application as mentioned above.